psonic/crystal_dream_machine/README.md

 ## 🌙 The Philosophy

 *"In the convergence of technology and mysticism, we find new forms of expression.
-Each frame is a meditation, each movement a prayer to the digital spirits that inhabit our modern world."*
+Each frame is a meditation, each movement a journey through the digital dimensions that mirror the flowing essence of the Natisone."*

-Crystal Therapy isn't just a video generator—it's a **digital ritual** that transforms static images into **living, breathing entities**.
-The organic deformations mirror the natural flow of water, while the audio reactivity connects your visuals to the universal rhythm of sound.
+Natisone Trip isn't just a video generator—it's a **digital journey** that transforms static images into **living, breathing entities**.
+The organic deformations mirror the natural flow of the sacred river, while the audio reactivity connects your visuals to the universal rhythm that flows through all things.

 ## 🤝 Contributing to the Magic